NovaXiong/FoGG2017/_posts/2017-08-08-call-for-posters.markdown

 3. Refreshment will be provided during the poster session.

-Please note: Taking or sharing photos or videos of posters is permitted only with thepresenter's consent during the assigned poster session.
+Please note: Taking or sharing photos or videos of posters is permitted only with the presenter's consent during the assigned poster session.
 Taking photos of posters while the presenter is not present is strictly prohibited.
 By attending this conference, you grant our conference committee the right to use your photograph and name for use in news and reports.

 #### Poster oral presentation session: